 Our lead consultant is Mark Doodney.
 Mark spent 28 years working for HM Revenue and Customs and was Officer in Charge of the Barnstaple office at the time of its closure in May 2015.
 He completed the HMRC full technical training course, which is the highest level of technical training available within HMRC, and has worked in a variety of roles with a range of business sectors ranging from sole traders to large corporates.

-As well as undertaking work for private clients, the company provides consultancy services to Croner Taxwise (formerly CCH) and the Stoke based Capital Allowance Review Service.
+As well as undertaking work for private clients, the company provides consultancy services to Croner-i (Formerly Croner Taxwise) and the Stoke based Capital Allowance Review Service.

 Examples of what we can provide

-Mark worked as a Capital Allowances consultant for HMRC Head Office for several years prior to leaving HMRC, so is ideally placed to undertake reviews to ensure that all expenditure on assets qualifying for capital allowances, including historic embedded assets, has been claimed.
+Mark worked as a Capital Allowances consultant working to HMRC Head Office for several years prior to leaving HMRC and so is ideally placed to undertake reviews to ensure that all expenditure on assets qualifying for capital allowances, including historic embedded assets, have been claimed.